ktpedre/canopie25-paper-artifacts/README.md

 The HPC workflow for deploying vLLM and benchmarking it is located in the "hpc-workflow" directory.
 The steps of the workflow are named in order, starting with "0-alloc-compute-node.sh" and ending at "5-run-benchmark.sh".
+Example output for each step is provided in the hpc-workflow/example-output directory.

 The Kubernetes / OpenShift workflow for deploying vLLM is located in the "k8s-workflow" directory.
 Note that the Helm Chart in the